speedfuns/pokemon/randomizers.md

 - Pokemon must be released if it dies

 ## Randomizer rules
-- Timing starts after the last prompt with Oak
+- Timing starts when the game is turned on
-- Timing ends once Red is defeated
+- Timing ends after the credits or the last meaningful action, whichever comes last
 - Glitches are not allowed